-Do you have a question about weddings at St Mark's or St Mary's?
+Do you have a question about weddings at St Mark's?
 Here are some questions and answers that may help.

 You have a legal right to do so if either or both of you live in the parish or are on the church electoral roll, and neither of you has a partner from a previous marriage still living.
 You may need to ask about parish boundaries, and about how 'residence' is defined.
 If neither of you is baptized, this must also be discussed.

 (The electoral roll is a list of those who claim a real connection with the church and have habitually attended worship for at least six months.)

 If either of you has a partner from a previous marriage still living, we are prepared to consider a wedding here, but you will need to discuss your situation in detail first with one of the clergy.

 If neither of you is resident in this parish and neither of you is on the electoral roll of this parish you could Qualify to be married here if you can claim a connection with the parish in one of several ways which will be explained to you.
 You will need to provide evidence of the ‘link’.